0w0Demonic/Alchemy/README.md

 B.HasOwn("foo") ; explicitly searches `B`, without falling back to its parent
 ```

-Beyond that, there are a few methods unique to chained maps:
+Beyond that, there are a few methods unique to map chains:

 - `.Chain()`: returns an array of all maps in the inheritance chain,
   starting from the current map and moving up.